 What do you have to gain by developing a positive relationship with your child’s teachers?
 A lot more than you might have thought!

-One late-summer day, I was busy setting up my classroom when a woman and her son peeked in… Donna and Luke.
+One late-summer day, I was busy setting up my classroom when a woman and her son peeked in… Debbie and Luke.
 I was just transferring into the school and Luke would be in my class that year; they stopped by to warmly welcome me.
-Somehow, I immediately knew then that Donna was going to be a great parent to work with!
+Somehow, I immediately knew then that Debbie was going to be a great parent to work with!

 Sure enough, a few days into the first week, Debbie delivered a plate of her (now) infamous brownies, with a “thank you” note tucked on top.
 She thanked me for the Parent Handbook I sent home on the first day and wished me a restful weekend.
 Debbie was a teacher in another district; she had a lot of empathy for the amount of time it took for me to prepare the Handbooks.